TonyMwangi/kibu-Rahisi/README.md

 for empty classes in order to schedule classes there. <br>A class has its detail and status and can only be allocated onces. <br>
 A lecture expires as per the lecture lenghth which is set during its scheduling.
 Before a lecture expires it notifies the lecturer and the class representative 10 minutes <br>
+before and both of them have the rights to extend the class.